bsmg/beat-saber-community-wiki/mapping.md

 ## VARIABLE BPM
 Currently variable BPM isn't supported by the game, but you can fake it by offsetting notes to fit the grid.
 TehSuperToilet made a guide on how to do this.
 [It is included in this zip file.](https://cdn.discordapp.com/attachments/443569023951568906/459771392054001664/bpm_changer.zip)

-# Auto-Mapping Tools
-> **Disclaimer: these tools generate terrible maps when used as-is.
-Nothing compares to a good hand-crafted map, and these tools are meant to be used as a starting point if anything.**
-{.is-warning}

 # "Mappers" role on the Beat Saber Modding Group Discord
 If you'd like to apply for the Mappers role on the Beat Saber Modding Group Discord, use the following google form. https://docs.google.com/forms/d/1GtIN_i-ddvLb0AHGmZMYEIVjbeTTwqqbMxPXNjDywIo/